digital-work-lab/digital-work-lecture/slides/11-futures.md

 - Customers want to pay extra for having contact with a human representative
 - Both AI and people will be employed at the same time for the same job

-Example: Fast-food restaurants like McDonalds expand and test the use of AI ([The Guardian](https://www.theguardian.com/business/article/2024/jun/17/mcdonalds-ends-ai-drive-thru))
+Example: Fast-food restaurants like McDonalds expand and test the use of AI ([The Guardian](https://www.theguardian.com/business/article/2024/jun/17/mcdonalds-ends-ai-drive-thru){: target="_blank"})

 - Customer self-service
 - Delivery services